-SPECIAL NOTE as of 2/20/2017: Sites are now able to prepare Foreign Student tax returns!
+SPECIAL NOTE as of 2/20/2017: A select number of sites are now able to prepare Foreign Student tax returns!
 Thanks for your patience!

 Tax Assistance for Foreign Students

 All international students must complete and submit tax forms to the U.S. Internal Revenue Service (IRS) if you lived in the U.S. for any part of the tax year.
 Besides being a legal requirement, it is often to your advantage to file a tax return.
 Some of your tax withholdings may be refunded.

 STEP #1: Are you eligible?
 If so, find a tax site!